mui/toolpad/docs/data/toolpad/studio/how-to-guides/gcp-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/pitfall.png", "alt": "Enable GCP service", "caption": "Enable GCP service", "indent": 1 }}

-3. You may have to update your root directory in Build context directory input in 6.
+3. You may have to update your root directory in the Build context directory input in step 6.

 In case you need more information, you can check [Deploy a Node.js service to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service) quickstart guide from Google.